 Further information regarding PLC referral, entry and exit criteria and statutory duties can be found in this guidance document PLC guidance document 1819

 Support from the High Risk Group (HRG)

 For students who do not meet the admissions criteria for direct referral to PLC, we offer support and guidance for schools with students at risk of permanent exclusion through the High Risk Group (HRG).
-If you would like to receive advise or support from this group, please contact John Kelly at PLC.
+If you would like to receive advise or support from this group, please contact Andy Holliday (Secondary) or Lisa Fletcher (Primary) at PLC.

 IF you are looking for a range of alternative providers available across South Gloucestershire, many are listed in the South Gloucestershire ‘Alternative Education Provision Framework Catalogue.’